Representing Parents In Pediatric Malpractice Claims

-Special care needs to be taken by parents to identify signs of pediatric medical malpractice, especially considering children do not communicate as well as adults.
+Special care needs to be taken by parents to identify signs of pediatric medical malpractice, especially considering that children do not communicate as well as adults.
 Surgical errors are probably the easiest to spot and can result in both hemorrhaging and organ damage if something is accidentally cut during the procedure.

 However, damage done during surgery isn’t always outwardly physical.
-Occasionally infections can spread or be introduced during surgery if the surgeon’s tools aren’t properly cleaned.
+Occasionally, infections can spread or be introduced during surgery if the surgeon’s tools aren’t properly cleaned.
 Medication errors often result from incorrect dosage or incorrect medications entirely.
-This can result in unintended side effects, overdose, brain damage, and organ damage.
+This can result in unintended side effects, overdose, brain damage and organ damage.

 Appendicitis is frequently misdiagnosed in female children because it displays similar symptoms to urinary tract infections and pelvic inflammatory disease.
 Misdiagnosing appendicitis can allow the infection to worsen and the appendix to burst, potentially causing an abscess or sepsis.

 Failing To Meet A Standard Of Care

 In order for any sort of malpractice claim to be worth anything, something called “standard of care” must have been violated by the treating physician.
 When a claim of medical malpractice is filed, experts are called in on both sides to testify that the doctor did or did not act skillfully and carefully in the way that another doctor would have in the same situation.

 Even if it is obvious that the doctor performed below the expected standards of their field of care, the patient cannot sue for malpractice if they did not suffer any harm.
 It must also be proven that the actions of the doctor led directly to injury-specific damages, such as mental or physical pain, or unnecessary medical bills.
 It is our lawyers’ responsibility at Moraitakis & Kushel, LLP, to prove that the physician’s negligence resulted in your child’s pain.

 Contact Our Firm